 Software development projects are usually approached using one of two methods: waterfall or agile.
 Both have pros and cons, and each method has its advocates who espouse the value of their chosen approach.
-In this article, I look at both methods and try to understand which is best and under what circumstances answering the question, "How should I approach my software development project?"
+In this article, I'll look at both methods to understand the circumstances in which to use either a waterfall or agile approach.
+I'll answer the question,

 Project Portfolio Management is about more than running multiple projects.
 Each portfolio of projects needs to be assessed on its business value and adherence to business strategy.
 The portfolio should be designed to achieve a defined business objective or benefit.
-Project management guru Bob Buttrick summarised it when he said; "Directing the individual project correctly will ensure it is done right.
-Directing 'all the projects' successfully will ensure we are doing the right projects."

 As a project manager, you are ultimately responsible for delivering a successful project.
 The buck stops with you, so it is in your interest to make sure relevant tools and techniques are used to make this happen.
 Some of the following may sound obvious, but I encounter these basic mistakes month in month out, with project managers left scratching their heads wondering where it all went wrong.

-Project based organisation have become more common over the last decade, meaning the work they do is split into programmes of projects designed to deliver the organisation's strategy.
-Good management of these projects is essential if the organisation is going to succeed.
-Equally important to individual project success is ensuring they carry out the right projects.
+Project-based organisations have become more familiar over the last two decades, meaning the work they do is split into programmes of projects designed to deliver their organisational strategy.
+Good management of these projects is essential to success.